 Emissions in the Out-Of Band (OOB) domain for primary radars are considered to be emissions on a frequency or frequencies immediately outside B-40 but excluding emissions in the spurious domain.

 The Out-of-Band (OoB) emission mask is calculated with respect to B-40.

+.

 Limits

-The Out-of-Band emission limits are defined based on the calculated -40 dB bandwidth (B-40).
-The Out of Band mask rolls off at 30 dB per decade, from the B-40 bandwidth to the level specified for spurious emissions.

-For multi-frequency (including frequency diversity) and active array radars, the spurious emission limits shall be as specified in Table 5.1 of ECC Recommendation 74-01 [3] and table 1 below.
+For multi-frequency (including frequency diversity) and/or active array radars, the emissions limits in the OoB domain shall be as specified in Table 5.1 of ECC Recommendation 74-01 [3] and table 1 below.